metauni/metaboard/README.md

 rojo serve
 ```

-Then go to the Rojo plugin in Roblox Studio and click `Connect`.
+Go to the Rojo plugin in Roblox Studio and click `Connect`.
 This will add all of the backend code.
 Finally, copy the `WhiteboardModel.rbxmx`
 file into your Workspace (make copies and edit this board as you please).